Weighted Grade Point Average (GPA) from a valid Bachelor's degree

 An equivalent overseas Bachelor qualification from an institution that is recognised under the framework and guidelines set by the Australian Department of Education and Training Qualifications Recognition Policy Unit (previously AEI-NOOSR).

-All applicants must have a weighted GPA of greater than 5.0 on a 7 point scale or 2.8 on a 4 point scale at the time of application, to be eligible to apply.
-The GPA score required to receive an offer for interview may fluctuate annually.
+All applicants must have a weighted GPA of 5 on a 7 point scale at the time of application, to be eligible to apply.

 The undergraduate degree on which the GPA is calculated must have been awarded no greater than 10 years prior to the year of application to the UOW MD.
 This is designed to ensure the currency of a student’s academic and research skills which are required in the rigorous academic environment of the MD program.
 Prospective students whose Bachelor's degrees were awarded more than 10 years prior to the year of application are not usually considered unless they can provide documentary evidence of successful tertiary level postgraduate coursework from an accredited institution of not less than one year’s full-time equivalent study within the 10 year period.
 The GM reserves the right to also waive the 10-year policy if a student demonstrates academic currency and skills by experiences other than the qualifications stipulated above.
 All evidence must be produced in writing prior to application to firstname.lastname@example.org.
 In cases where the degree is greater than 10 years old, and the candidate is considered eligible to apply, the GPA will still be calculated on the most recent completed bachelor degree.